 Amos Bar Shalev.
 Mr. Bar Shalev has served as our director since July 2008.
-Mr. Bar Shalev served as a director of Protalix Ltd. from 2005 through January 31, 2008, and as our director from December 31, 2006 through January 31, 2008.
-Mr. Bar Shalev was not nominated for reelection at our annual meeting of shareholders on January 31, 2008.
-On July 14, 2008, our Board of Directors appointed Mr. Bar Shaley to serve on the board, at which time he was reappointed to the board of directors of Protalix Ltd. as well.
+Previously, Mr. Bar Shalev served as a director of Protalix Ltd. from 2005 through January 31, 2008, and as our director from December 31, 2006 through January 31, 2008.
 Mr. Bar Shalev brings to us extensive experience in managing technology companies.
-Currently, Mr. Bar Shalev serves on the boards of directors of Ocure Ltd. and Velox Ltd., privately-held Israeli companies.
-From 2004 through 2013, Mr. Bar Shalev served as a director of Technorov Holdings (1993) Ltd. and managed its portfolio.
-In addition, he has served on the board of directors of Aposense Ltd. (TASE: APOS), an Israeli publicly-traded company listed on the TASE, since 2011, and served on the board of directors of Highcon Systems Ltd., a privately-held Israeli company, from 2010 through 2012.
+Currently, Mr. Bar Shalev serves on the boards of directors of Aposense Ltd. (TASE: APOS), an Israeli publicly-traded company listed on the TASE, since 2011, and of Ocure Ltd. (since 2012) and Velox Ltd. (since 2013), privately-held Israeli companies.
+From 2004 through 2012, Mr. Bar Shalev served as a director of Technorov Holdings (1993) Ltd. and managed its portfolio.
+In addition, he served on the board of directors of Highcon Systems Ltd., a privately-held Israeli company, from 2010 through 2012.
 From 1997 through 2004, he was a Managing Director of TDA Capital Partners, a management company of the TGF (Templeton Tadiran) Fund.
 From 2004 through 2007, he was the President of Win Buyer Ltd. He has served on the board of directors of many other companies, including, among others, NESS Ltd. (acquired by BioNess Inc.), Idanit (acquired by Scitex Corporation Ltd.), Objet Geometrix (merged with Stratasys, Inc. (NASDAQ:SSYS)), Verisity, Scitex Vision (acquired by Hewlett Packard), Golden Wings Investment Company Ltd., the venture capital fund of the Israeli Air Force Veterans Business Club, Win Buyer Ltd. and Sun Light Ltd. He received his B.Sc. in Electrical Engineering from the Technion, Israel in 1978 and M.B.A. from the Tel Aviv University in 1981.
 He holds the highest award from the Israeli Air Force for technological achievements.
 We believe Mr. Bar Shalev's qualifications to serve on our Board of Directors include his years of experience in the management of Israeli businesses.

 Zeev Bronfeld.
 Mr. Bronfeld has served as a director of Protalix Ltd. since 1996 and as our director since December 31, 2006.
 Mr. Bronfeld brings to us vast experience in management and value building of biotechnology companies.
-Mr. Bronfeld is an experienced businessman who is involved in a number of biotechnology companies.
-He is a co-founder of Biocell Ltd. (TASE:BCEL), an Israeli publicly traded holding company specializing in biotechnology companies and has served as its Chief Executive Officer since 1986.
-Mr. Bronfeld currently serves as a director of Biocell Ltd., Biomedix Incubator Ltd. (TASE:BMDX), D.N.A.
-Biomedical Solutions Ltd. (TASE:DNA), and Gefen Biomed Investments Ltd. (TASE:GEFEN), all of which are public companies traded on the TASE.
-Mr. Bronfeld is also a director of each of the following privately-held companies: EcoCycle Israel Ltd., Contipi Ltd., L.N.
-Innovative Technologies, A.T.I Ashkelon Industries Information Technologies Ltd., The Trendlines Group, MOFET B'Yehuda - Industrial Research & Development in Judea Ltd., Incubator for Management of Technological Entrepreneurship Misgav Ltd., A.Y.M.B.
-Holdings and Investments Ltd., TransBiodiesel Ltd., Entera Bio Ltd., Incubator for Management of Technological Entrepreneurship Misgav Ltd., M.B.R.T.
-Development and Investments Ltd., Macrocure Ltd., Nanothera Ltd., Spearhead Investment Ltd., Stimatix G.I.
-Ltd. and Apifix Ltd. Mr. Bronfeld received a B.A. in Economics from the Hebrew University in 1975.
+He is an experienced businessman who is involved in a number of biotechnology companies.
+He was a co-founder of Biocell Ltd., a former Israeli publicly traded holding company that specialized in biotechnology companies and served as its Chief Executive Officer from 1986 through 2015.
+Mr. Bronfeld currently serves as a director of The Trendlines Group (42T.SI), D.N.A.
+Biomedical Solutions Ltd. (DNA:TASE), and Macrocure Ltd. (NASDAQ:MCUR), all of which are public companies.
+Mr. Bronfeld is also a director of a number of privately-held companies, most of which are involved in the life sciences, such as Entera Bio Ltd., Contipi Medical Ltd. and TransBiodiesel Ltd. From 2004 through 2012, Mr. Bronfeld served as a director of D. Medical Industries Ltd., a company that was dually-listed on the Nasdaq and the TASE.
+Mr. Bronfeld received a B.A. in Economics from the Hebrew University in 1975.
 We believe Mr. Bronfeld's qualifications to serve on our Board of Directors include his years of experience in the management of private and public Israeli companies, including life science companies.